josevh/moving/README.md

 favicon: "./favicon.ico" # set the favicon of the site

 show_excerpts: false # set to true to show excerpts on the homepage

+# Enable Disqus comments by inputting the shortname
+# disqus:
+#   shortname:

 # Moving date format
 # refer to https://shopify.github.io/liquid/filters/date/ if you want to customize this